 For some people, stress means feeling anxious; for others, it may mean having too much pressure in their daily life.
 Stress might feel like anxiety to one person but irritation or frustration to another.
-The effects of stress can lead to health issues like heart disease, high blood pressure, depression, insomnia, headaches, migraines, ulcers, cancer, diabetes, strokes, arthritis, gout, kidney stones, liver damage, nerve disorders, various mental disorders, and even suicide.
-Stress can be caused by many things, including our environment, relationships, finances, health issues, or various stressful life events.
+Stress can lead to health issues like heart disease, high blood pressure, depression, insomnia, headaches, migraines, ulcers, cancer, diabetes, strokes, arthritis, gout, kidney stones, liver damage, nerve disorders, various mental disorders, and even suicide.
+Many things, including our environment, relationships, finances, health issues, or various stressful life events, can cause stress.
 However, if we don’t learn how to manage these feelings, they could lead to depression and negative stress response symptoms.

 It’s not healthy to be stressed out.
 If you feel fatigued after high-stress levels, there may be a connection between stress and depression.
-When you feel bouts of depression after stressful events, our bodies release chemicals called cytokines into the bloodstream.
-These brain chemicals cause inflammation, resulting in fatigue, headaches, muscles tense, joint pain, and major depression.
+When you feel depression after stressful events, your bodies release cytokines into the bloodstream.
+These brain chemicals cause inflammation, fatigue, headaches, tense muscles, joint pain, and significant depression.
 In addition to a physical response and other biological factors, there may be psychological consequences and emotional symptoms from stress.

-The Connection Between Stress and Depression is linked by a chemical called “Cortisol”.
-Cortisol doesn’t help us when we’re stressed out for days or even weeks; instead, it keeps our bodies primed for a fight-or-flight response.
+The Connection Between Stress and Depression is linked by a chemical called “Cortisol.”
+Cortisol doesn’t help us when stressed out for days or weeks; instead, it keeps our bodies primed for a fight-or-flight response.
 If we keep losing control like this, we’ll eventually stop regulating ourselves altogether and lose control of our everyday life.

-As long as we’re not too busy trying to survive a frightening situation or difficult life events we can get a break from stress and sever the connection between stress and depression, if we don’t get enough rest, exercise frequently, maintain a healthy diet, maintain good personal relationships, and practice mindful awareness we are not giving ourselves a fighting chance.
+As long as we’re not too busy trying to survive a frightening situation or complex life events, we can get a break from stress and sever the connection between anxiety and depression; if we don’t get enough rest, exercise frequently, maintain a healthy diet, maintain good personal relationships, and practice mindful awareness, we are not giving ourselves a fighting chance.

 Chronic stress can lead to depressive symptoms, leading to mood disorders such as major depression and dysthymia.
 Depression can negatively impact sleep habits, appetite, concentration, and motivation.

-Depression causes stress, which then leads to physical health issues such as irritable bowel syndrome, cardiovascular disease, autoimmune diseases and affects the biological process of our body systems.
+Depression causes stress, leading to physical health issues such as irritable bowel syndrome, cardiovascular disease, and autoimmune diseases, and affects the biological process of our body systems.

 Connection Between Stress and Depression

-Depressed individuals often feel sad, hopeless, guilty, worthless, angry, frustrated, lonely, afraid, ashamed, depressed, etc. They may even experience physical symptoms such as headaches, stomachaches, back pain.
+Depressed individuals often feel sad, hopeless, guilty, worthless, angry, frustrated, lonely, afraid, ashamed, depressed, etc. They may experience physical symptoms such as headaches, stomachaches, and back pain.

 Feeling lonely or anxious doesn’t mean someone has become depressed.
 But if someone feels like they’re not connecting well with anyone else — whether because they’ve been diagnosed with depression or for some other reason — they might want to talk to someone about it.

-A severe illness, such as cancer, heart disease, or diabetes, may be so stressful for an individual that they become unable to cope appropriately with life’s everyday stresses.
-If you continue to raise stress levels, eventually, there will be some reaction, and usually, it is depression.
+A severe illness, such as cancer, heart disease, or diabetes, may be so stressful for an individual that they cannot cope appropriately with everyday stresses.
+If you continue to raise stress levels, eventually, there will be some reaction, usually depression.